gastonmichel/serverlessguru-code-challenge/README.md

 ### Update a book

-To update the book data execute de mutation:
+To update a book data, execute de mutation:

     mutation UpdateBook {
         updateBook(